csaielli1602/OPC_Litho/README.md

 # OPC & Resolution Enhancement Explorer

-An interactive, simplified explainer of optical proximity correction (OPC) and resolution enhancement in semiconductor photolithography — what we draw on the photomask vs. what actually prints on the wafer.
+A single-file explainer for optical proximity correction (OPC) in photolithography — the mask trick that makes it possible to print chip features smaller than the wavelength of light doing the printing.
+Draw the mask "wrong" in specific, calculated ways, and the blur of the optics reconstructs the shape you actually wanted.

-## What it demonstrates
+## How it actually works

-Chips are patterned by shining light through a stencil (the *photomask*), and at modern feature sizes the shapes are smaller than the wavelength of the light drawing them — so the printed result is a blurred version of the mask: corners round off, line ends pull back, thin features shrink.
-Chipmakers compensate by drawing the mask "wrong" on purpose.
-This tool lets you flip through the standard tricks and watch mask and print change side by side: rule-based vs. model-based OPC, serifs and hammerheads, shaped illumination (annular, quadrupole), sub-resolution assist features (SRAFs), and — in the periodic-pattern view — alternating phase-shift masks.

-## Simplifications made

-This is a teaching toy, not an optical simulation.
-Real OPC runs rigorous imaging models on large compute clusters; this tool deliberately does not:

-- **No optics are computed** — no diffraction, no Fourier/Hopkins imaging, no photoresist chemistry.
-- The printed shape is the design target degraded by four hand-tuned parameters (corner rounding, line-end pullback, edge thinning/bloat, and edge softness), with values per toggle chosen so every control moves the result in the physically correct *direction* with roughly the right relative magnitude.
-- Illumination modes, OPC levels, SRAF benefits, and the phase-shift sharpening are all **visually tuned approximations** of real qualitative behaviors — including quadrupole's H/V-vs-corner trade-off, which is deliberately preserved.
-- The mask decorations (staircase nudges, serifs, hammerheads, assist bars) are illustrative geometry, not the output of a real OPC engine.
+Everything lives in `index.html`, one file, no dependencies.
+Three test shapes (rectangle, T-piece, zigzag) and a six-bar grating are defined as arrays of polygon points.
+Two SVG panels redraw on every control change: the mask panel shows what you'd actually draw — corrected polygon, plus serifs, hammerheads, or SRAFs depending on your settings — and the print panel shows a degraded, blurred version standing in for what lands on the wafer.

+The degradation is four numbers per shape: corner-rounding radius, line-end pullback distance, uniform edge inset (or bloat), and a Gaussian blur `stdDeviation` applied through an SVG filter.
+Illumination mode sets a baseline for those four numbers (`ILLUM` in the source), OPC level multiplies them down (`OPCM`), and each shape carries its own severity multiplier so a busy zigzag degrades harder than a plain rectangle.
+Flip a control and the numbers animate to their new target over 320 ms with a smoothstep ease, re-rendering the print panel every frame — that's what makes switching OPC levels feel like the shape sharpening, rather than snapping between two static states.

+None of this touches actual optics.
+There's no diffraction integral, no Hopkins imaging model, no resist chemistry.
+The four defect numbers are chosen by hand so each control moves the print in the physically correct direction — quadrupole illumination genuinely does sharpen horizontal and vertical edges at the cost of rounder corners in real lithography, and that trade-off is deliberately preserved here, but the magnitudes are picked to look right on screen, not computed from wave optics.

+## Toy vs. real calibration

+Production OPC doesn't degrade a shape with four scalar knobs.
+It runs a full imaging model (Hopkins or Abbe formulation, fed by measured scanner data — numerical aperture, illumination pupil shape, resist contrast curves) across every polygon edge on a mask, iterating the mask geometry until the simulated print matches the design target to single-digit nanometers, for hundreds of millions of shapes per layer.
+That's why OPC normally runs on a compute cluster overnight instead of reacting to a slider in real time.
+This tool compresses that whole pipeline into hand-picked numbers that move the right direction, so you can feel what rule-based versus model-based correction buys you, or why a phase-shift mask sharpens a grating, without any of the physics underneath.

 ## How to run it

-Open `opc_litho_visualizer.html` in any modern browser — just double-click it.
-No install, no build step, no server required; everything is one self-contained file.
+Open `index.html` in any modern browser — just double-click it.
+No install, no build step, no server required.

 ## File structure

-- `opc_litho_visualizer.html` — the whole tool: page, styles, both views, and the stylized "print" model (commented in the source).
+- `index.html` — the whole tool: page, styles, both views, and the stylized "print" model, with comments in the source explaining the parameter tables.
 - `README.md` — this file.

 ## Credits / basis

-Conceptually based on standard semiconductor lithography references (optical proximity correction, off-axis illumination, sub-resolution assist features, alternating phase-shift masks).
-No claim of authorship of the underlying science.
+Concepts follow standard lithography references: optical proximity correction, off-axis illumination, sub-resolution assist features, alternating phase-shift masks.
+No claim of authorship over the underlying science.
 Companion piece to the Czochralski crystal-pulling simulator (`Silicon_Pull/`).

 ## Things to try

-- Zigzag + OPC Off: the "why OPC exists" baseline — rounded corners, pulled-back ends, a thinned trace.
-Then Model-based + 2-D effects: the print snaps to the dashed target.
+- Zigzag with OPC off: rounded corners, pulled-back ends, a thinned trace — this is the baseline problem OPC exists to fix.
+Switch to model-based with 2-D effects on and the print snaps onto the dashed target.
-- With Model-based selected, flip the 2-D checkbox — the width stays right either way, but corners and line ends only recover with 2-D on.
-Try the same flip on the Rectangle: it barely moves.
+- With model-based selected, toggle the 2-D checkbox.
+Width stays right either way, but corners and line ends only recover with 2-D on.
+Try the same toggle on the rectangle — it barely moves, because a rectangle has almost no 2-D complexity to fix.
-- Rectangle + Quadrupole looks nearly perfect; Zigzag + Quadrupole has crisper edges but visibly rounder corners than Annular.
+- Rectangle with quadrupole illumination looks nearly perfect.
+Zigzag with quadrupole has crisper edges but visibly rounder corners than annular gives you.
-- Grating view, everything Off: fat, merged bars.
-Toggle Alternating PSM — the printed grating sharpens and thins dramatically.
+- Switch to the grating view with everything off: fat, merged bars.
+Toggle alternating phase-shift masking and watch the printed grating sharpen and thin.